 Phong Nha-Ke Bang, Vietnam

-How to visit: We truly think there’s no better way of seeing Central Vietnam’s highlights than on this 10-day adventure.
+How to visit: We truly think there’s no better way of seeing Vietnam’s highlights than on this adventure.
 On it you can do the hundreds of caves justice, as you spend several days exploring the national park.
 Highlights of the park include walking through the cavernous Paradise Cave (pictured above), swimming to the dazzling Ken Cave, and trekking to the mountain range containing Tu Lan Cave.
-The trip also lets you see the best of Hanoi, Hue and Hoi an as well as a visit to Boo Hong, a small mountain village.
-Here you will enjoy a traditional dance performance and home-cooked dinner.
+The trip also lets you see the best of Hanoi, Hue and Hoi An.

 Lake Toba, Sumatra, Indonesia